osmanseker/NWP/README.md

 2. if 1 imposter and 1 crewmember is left, the imposters win.
 3. if there are 2 imposters and 2 crewmembers, the imposters win as well.

+### compile

+To compile this project you need to copy paste the profile in both the service and clients.
+You will also need to download the inlcudes directtory and follow the explained steps in that directory of how to save/use the includes.

 More info on my wiki page